-The name for the Indonesian Rupiah was adopted from the Indian form of currency, the Rupee.
+The Bali currency is the Indonesian Rupiah and was adopted from the Indian form of currency, the Rupee.

 Following the end of the war, the Java Bank briefly issued its own Java Rupiah as a replacement.